 Click on a question to show (or hide) the answer.

 The Israel Divestment Campaign is a grassroots effort by California tax-payers and by members of the two public retirement systems, the Public Employees' Retirement System (CalPERS) and the State Teachers' Retirement System (CalSTRS).
 The goal of the campaign is to assure that these two pension funds honor their own socially responsible investing policies and start a process of disengagement from corporations that profit from Israel's violation of Palestinian human rights and violations of international law.

 No. Divestment targets the policies of the State of Israel, not Jewish people or Judaism.
 Divestment from Israel is no more anti-Semitic than divestment from Apartheid South Africa during the 1980s was anti-White.
 Jewish organizations, Jewish activists, and prominent Jewish intellectuals have publicly endorsed this measure.
-Both individual and organizational endorsements can be seen on the website.
+Click "Campaign Endorsements" on the menu to see both individual and organizational endorsements.

 No. Palestinians are overwhelmingly the victims of Israeli violence.
 A statistical analysis by faculty members at MIT and Tel Aviv University found that "79% of all conflict pauses were interrupted when Israel killed a Palestinian, while only 8% were interrupted by Palestinian attacks."
 In fact, "of the 25 periods of nonviolence lasting longer than a week, Israel unilaterally interrupted 24, or 96%, and it unilaterally interrupted 100% of the 14 periods of nonviolence lasting longer than 9 days."
 For the cited article, please click here.

 No. The opposite is true.
 Governments and corporations around the world are divesting from Israel, and that increases the risk of maintaining investments in corporations that contribute to Israel's human rights violations.